Developer Terms and Conditions

 9.1.2 uses reasonable endeavours to limit the effect of that delay or non-performance on the other Party.

-9.2 In any such case, the performance of the affected Party’s obligations, to the extent affected by the cause, shall be suspended during the period that the cause persists.
+9.2 In any such case, the performance of the affected Party’s obligations, to the extent affected by the cause, will be suspended during the period that the cause persists.

 10 LIMITATION OF LIABILITY